pavanKumar2812/AIML-Interview-Prep/README.md

 * **Rank**: The number of tensor dimensions.
 A scalar has rank 0, a vector has rank 1, a matrix has rank 2, and a tensor has rank n.
 * **Axis** or **Dimension**: A particular dimension of a tensor.
 * **Size**: The total number of items in the tensor.

+19. 📚 What is TensorFlow?

+   TensorFlow is an open-source end-to-end machine learning library for preprocessing data, modeling data, and serving models (getting them into the hands of others).

+20. 🤔 Why Use TensorFlow?

+   Rather than building machine learning and deep learning models from scratch, it's more likely you'll use a library such as TensorFlow.
+This is because it contains many of the most common machine learning functions inbuilt you'll want to use.

+8. what is an optimizer? why do we use it?
+9. what is activation function?
+10. Types of ativation funtions?
+11. what is loss functions?
+12. How do we evaluate a model?
+13. What is SGD(Stochastic Gradient Descent)?
+14. What is Adam?
+15. What is MAE(Mean Absolute Error)?
+16. What is MSE(Mean Squared Error)?
+17. what is accuracy? which we used it in evaluating metrics for Classification model?
+18. What is Confussion Metrics?